awez/amirrajan.github.com/a-dark-room/index.md

 **The Rest of the Story**

-I want to make sure I an logged of everything that's happend around the growth and popularity of A Dark Room.
+I want to make sure I've logged everything that's happend around the growth and popularity of A Dark Room.
 I hope that indie developers (or those that want to try to "make it" in the App Store) can benefit from these entries.
-Notable events are listed below along with any pertinent information about how it affected downloads, reviews, and anything else that influnced the success (or failure) of A Dark Room for iOS.
+Notable events are listed below along with any pertinent information about how it affected downloads, reviews, emotions, and anything else that influnced the success (or failure) of A Dark Room for iOS.

 **Jun 29, 2013: Picking the Development Environment**

 Starting off, I knew I didn't want to write an app in Objective C and XCode again.
-During my time off, I had already built apps using Objective C, Interface Builder and XCode.
+During my time off, I had already built apps using Objective C, Interface Builder, and XCode.
 I wanted the experience in building an app using the "recommended" development environment...
 It was just not fun.
 I've spent too much time with bloated IDE's and visual designers.
 I didn't want to experience that again.

 My first few lines of A Dark Room code were still in Objective C and XCode.
 After a day of coding, I got fed up with the environment.
 I had a copy of RubyMotion sitting on my virtual shelf.
 I put aside my fears of "using something that isn't supported by Apple", dusted it off, and started building the app in RubyMotion instead.

-I Coded for 12 hours straight on the game.
+I coded for 12 hours straight on the game.
 I haven't had this feeling in a very long time.
 Losing track of time like that.

 **Jul 7, 2013: A Week Later.
 First Playtest by a Non-Gamer**